 Physical basis and the principles of inheritance at gene, chromosome, and population levels.
 Nature of genetic material and its involvement in the determination of structure and function of organisms.

-Pre: MATH 1513 or MATH 1514, BIOL 1124 or 1224, CHEM 1115 or CHEM 1105.
+Pre: MATH 1513, BIOL 1124 or 1224, CHEM 1115 or CHEM 1105.